9 Simple Ways to Fix High CPU Usage in Chromium Browsers

 3. Disable Hardware Acceleration and Background Tasks

 Step 1.
-Open Settings on your chromium-browser.
+Open Settings on your Chromium browser.

 Step 2.
 Navigate to the System tab and switch off the toggle next to the Continue running background apps when the browser is closed.